About

 The model is not a reflection of its creator.

-It is designed to surface friction, hold constraints, and pressure-test reasoning—not to reassure, motivate, or persuade.
+It is designed to surface friction, hold constraints, and enforce structural clarity—not to reassure, motivate, or persuade.
 Its value lies in what it refuses to do.